jimratliff/GenoMac-user/README.md

   - certain other utilities required by GenoMac-user (e.g., `jq`, `just`, `mas`)
   - all of the third-party apps whose user-specific settings will be specified by GenoMac-user
   - all of the resources (fonts, sounds, screensavers, etc.) that will be referenced by user-specific settings by GenoMac-user
-- iTerm has been granted by USER_CONFIGURER (a) Full Disk Access[^FDA_and_Homebrew] and (b) control of System Events (in order to run AppleScripts)
+- iTerm has been granted by USER_CONFIGURER (a) Full Disk Access[^FDA_&_HOMEBREW] and (b) control of System Events (in order to run AppleScripts)

-[^FDA_and_Homebrew]: One reason Full Disk Access for the terminal program is helpful is that this is sufficient for Homebrew to be able to perform app upgrades “in place” (rather than uninstall/reinstall).
+[^FDA_&_HOMEBREW]: One reason Full Disk Access for the terminal program is helpful is that this is sufficient for Homebrew to be able to perform app upgrades “in place” (rather than uninstall/reinstall).
 Upgrading in place prevents app from losing their position in the Dock as a result of the upgrade.
 (See “[Why do my cask apps lose their Dock position / Launchpad position / permission settings when I run brew upgrade?](https://docs.brew.sh/FAQ#why-do-my-cask-apps-lose-their-dock-position--launchpad-position--permission-settings-when-i-run-brew-upgrade),” Homebrew Documentation » FAQs.)

 ## Overview of using this repo to implement the user-scoped settings for a particular user
 ### This repository will be cloned to `~/.genomac-user` of each particular user
-This public GenoMac-user repo is meant to be cloned locally (using https[^https]) to each user’s home directory.
+This public GenoMac-user repo is meant to be cloned locally (using https[^HTTPS]) to each user’s home directory.
 More specifically, the local directory to which this repo is to be cloned is the hidden directory `~/.genomac-user`.

-[^https]: After having cloned the repository via https, GitHub will not let you edit the repo from the CLI (but will from the browser, when logged into your GitHub account).
+[^HTTPS]: After having cloned the repository via https, GitHub will not let you edit the repo from the CLI (but will from the browser, when logged into your GitHub account).
 In order to edit the repo from the CLI, you would need to change the repo from https to SSH, which can be done via the command `just dev-configure-remote-for-https-fetch-and-ssh-push`.